rust-lang/rfcs/text/0000-if-let-chains.md

 evaluates to `do_stuff_with(x)`.
 If no patterns match, the expression instead evaluates to `do_other_stuff()`.

-This RFC does not propose such a facility, but does not for close such a possibility, making the feature future proof and allowing discussion on such a facility in the future to continue.
+This RFC does not propose such a facility, but does not foreclose such a possibility, making the feature future proof and allowing discussion on such a facility in the future to continue.
 Alternatives should similarly try to retain this ability.